Advanced, Higher or Degree Apprenticeship

 However, there are a few things you need to consider:

-- Apprenticeship vacancies for the summer after you finish your A Levels/other Level 3 qualifications will probably be advertised sometime after January 15th, which is the application date for higher education.
-Therefore, if you are undecided about whether to choose an apprenticeship or higher education path it is probably best to apply for higher education and then look for apprenticeship vacancies.
+- Apprenticeship vacancies for the summer after you finish your A Levels/other Level 3 qualifications are advertised throughout the year and the closing dates can vary.
+Therefore, if you are undecided about whether to choose an apprenticeship or higher-education path it is probably best to apply for higher education as well as look for apprenticeship vacancies.
 If you get an apprenticeship you can always decline your university offer.

-- There are 70+ different job areas now offering Higher Apprenticeships, which are higher education level qualifications (Level 4+).
+- There are 70+ different job areas now offering Higher Apprenticeships, which are higher-education-level qualifications (Level 4+).
 Employers are asking for A Levels and other Level 3 qualifications as entry requirements.
-Search for vacancies online at the gov.uk website and by looking at companies' websites or make speculative applications.
+Search for vacancies online using the Careerpilot course search or register for alerts about vacancies on gov.uk.
+You can also look at company websites or make speculative applications.

-- If you do not have the relevant job specific experience you might have to complete an Advanced Apprenticeship, even through these are the same level qualifications (Level 3) as A Levels - although you might be able to complete it quicker than a 16 year old.
+- If you do not have the relevant job-specific experience you might have to complete an Advanced Apprenticeship, even though these are the same level qualifications (Level 3) as A Levels - although you might be able to complete it quicker than a 16-year-old.

 - Not all sectors offer Higher Apprenticeship qualifications so make sure you check if they are available in your chosen sector.
-Look here for an A - Z list of all available apprenticeships and their levels.
+Look here to find out what apprenticeships are approved but remember, you still need to find a vacancy.

-- For some jobs a university degree is the only pathway e.g. vet, doctor, architect, etc. and there is no apprenticeship pathway
+- For some jobs there is no apprenticeship pathway and a university degree is the only way in e.g. vet, doctor, etc.

-- Higher Apprenticeship opportunities are likely to be highly competitive!
+- Higher and Degree Apprenticeship opportunities are likely to be highly competitive!

 What do you think about Careerpilot?